-A candidate who obtains the required passes in assignments/written examinations, and who passes the project, is normally dispensed from attending a viva.
+A candidate who obtains the required passes in assignments/written examinations, and who achieves a pass in the project dissertation, is normally dispensed from attending a viva.

-A candidate who achieves an Average USM of ≥ 70 in their best 28 units of courses and a USM of at least 70 in their dissertation will be awarded a Distinction.
-A Distinction may also be awarded to a candidate who achieves an Average USM for Taught Courses of at least 68 and USM for project dissertation of at least 80.
+A candidate who achieves an Average USM of ≥ 70 in their best six courses and a USM of at least 70 in their dissertation may be awarded a Distinction.
 Distinctions may be awarded only at the first attempt.